Wood Engravings & Sculpture

 The house, sculpture garden and gallery are open each Sunday at 10am and 50 minute guided tours of the house run at half past the hour from 10.30am until 3.30pm.

 The house tours explore the extraordinary lives and works of former occupants Surrealist artist Roland Penrose and photographer Lee Miller.

-Farleys Gallery will be displaying an exhibition by Antony Penrose.
+Farleys Gallery (Sundays only) will be displaying an exhibition by Desmond Morris 10am-4.30pm.